NetMan134/odrabiamy-telegram/README.md

     - `playwright install`
     - `chmod a+x run.sh`
 9. launch run.sh (`./run.sh`) - if you want to run it again, make sure odrabiamy-venv is loaded, if you're not sure or it isn't initialized, run `source odrabiamy-venv/bin/activate` and then launch run.sh
-10. if you try to interact with the bot, it will spit out a message about contacting the administrator (in polish) also providing user's ID - the user has to message you in order for you to acquire this ID (of course from users that you want to have access to your instance of this bot) - then insert it into `whitelist.txt` - you can do that on the fly, in other words you don't have to restart the bot every time you add a new user to the whitelist<br>Lines with # at the start qualify as comments, IDs should be put in their own line without any unwanted characters besides numbers of course (duh), spaces etc...<h3 style="margin:0;padding:0;">Example `whitelist.txt`:</h3>
+10. if you try to interact with the bot, it will spit out a message about contacting the administrator (in polish for end-users friendliness) also providing user's ID - the user has to message you in order for you to acquire this ID (of course from users that you want to have access to your instance of this bot) - then insert it into `whitelist.txt` - you can do that on the fly, in other words you don't have to restart the bot every time you add a new user to the whitelist<br>Lines with # at the start qualify as comments, IDs should be put in their own line without any unwanted characters besides numbers of course (duh), spaces etc...<h3 style="margin:0;padding:0;">Example `whitelist.txt`:</h3>
     ```
     # A comment, for example who does this ID below belong to
     1234567890